google/openrtb-doubleclick/README.md

 DoubleClick's model/protocol and OpenRTB, and validation support.

 See our [wiki](https://github.com/google/openrtb-doubleclick/wiki)
 to get started!
 Use the Github issue tracker for bugs, RFEs or any support.
+Check the [changelog](CHANGELOG.md) for detailed release notes.

 BUILDING NOTES